Chapter 4. Installing an IdM server: With integrated DNS, without a CA

 Installing IdM with integrated DNS has certain limitations:

 - IdM DNS is not meant to be used as a general-purpose DNS server.
 Some of the advanced DNS functions are not supported.
+For more information, see DNS services available in an IdM server.

 This chapter describes how you can install a new IdM server without a certificate authority (CA).